Certified roof inspector examining a residential roof for damage and safety hazards.

 When a certified inspector arrives at your property, they aren’t just giving your roof a quick once-over.
 They are performing a detailed investigation, using their training to spot issues that are often invisible to the untrained eye.
 They follow a systematic process to evaluate every component of your roofing system, from the most obvious materials to the underlying structure.
 This comprehensive approach ensures that nothing is missed, giving you a complete picture of your roof’s health.
 An inspector knows that small signs of wear can point to much larger problems, and their job is to catch them before they escalate.
 Here’s a closer look at what’s on their checklist.

-Missing or Damaged Roofing Materials
+Spotting Missing Shingles and Damaged Materials

 The most visible part of your roof is its first line of defense, so an inspector starts there.
 They will carefully examine your residential roofing materials for any signs of failure.
 For composition shingles, this means looking for any that are missing, cracked, curling at the edges, or have significant granule loss.
 On a cedar shake roof, they’ll check for split or rotting wood.
 If you have metal panels, they’ll look for rust, dents, or loose fasteners.
 Any breach in this outer layer, no matter how small it seems, creates an opening for water to seep in and cause damage to the layers below.
 This detailed material check is the foundation of a thorough inspection.

-Signs of Leaks and Moisture Damage
+Searching for Leaks and Hidden Moisture Damage

 An inspector is trained to be a detective, searching for clues of water intrusion both inside and out.
 On the exterior, they’ll check for water stains on your siding or foundation.
 Inside your home, they’ll look for tell-tale signs like discoloration on ceilings and walls or peeling paint near the roofline.
 A key part of the inspection involves going into the attic to check for damp insulation, water stains on the underside of the roof deck, or the presence of mold and mildew.
 Catching these signs early is crucial, as unchecked moisture can lead to wood rot and other serious issues.
 The dangers of mold growth alone make this part of the inspection incredibly important for your family’s health.

-Structural Issues and Safety Hazards
+Identifying Structural Problems and Safety Risks

 Beyond the surface, an inspector assesses the very foundation of your roof.
 They are looking for any red flags that indicate serious structural problems, such as a sagging or uneven roof deck.
 A dip in the roofline might look minor, but it can signal weakened supports that require immediate attention.
 They will also inspect critical components like flashing around chimneys, vents, and skylights to ensure they are properly sealed and free of damage.
 Clogged gutters or damaged fascia boards are also noted, as they can compromise your roof’s ability to manage water runoff effectively.
 This structural check ensures your roof is not only protecting you from the elements but is also safe.